10 Chart Types

 Select any cell in the data area.

-Choose Insert > Insert Pie or Doughnut Chart (group Charts) > Pie.
+Choose Insert > Insert Pie or Doughnut Chart (Charts group) > Pie.

 Select the data labels, right-click and select Format Data Labels.
-The task panel Format Data Labels is displayed.
+The Format Data Labels task pane appears.

-In the task panel, select Category Name and Percentage and deselect Value.
+In the task pane, select Category Name and Percentage, and deselect Value.

 Remove the legend.

-By choosing to add data labels as Data Call Out instead of Outside End, you get immediately the category names and percentages.
+Choosing Data Call Out instead of Outside End for data labels immediately displays the category names and percentages.
 Try it.

 10.4 Line Chart

-You use a line chart to visualize a trend in data over intervals of time.
-For line charts, the time unit is plotted along the horizontal axis, the category axis.
-The measured variable is plotted along the vertical axis.
-A line can be drawn between the points on the graph to visualize a trend in data over intervals of time.
+Line charts visualize trends in data over time.
+In line charts, the time unit is plotted along the horizontal axis (the category axis), and the measured variable is plotted along the vertical axis.
+A line connects the points on the graph to visualize the trend in data over time.

 - T = Average annual temperature